ICD-10 Codes for Anemia

-Are you confused which ICD 10 codes to apply for your patient cases of anemia?
+Are you confused about which ICD 10 codes to apply for your patient’s cases of anemia?
 D64 is the one code that you must always be mindful of.
-It is the primary code for anemia and, as such, it is non-billable.
+It is the primary code for anemia, and, as such, it is non-billable.
 This blog explains all the codes associated with anemia.

 We also discuss the coding guidelines that you can follow for assigning them.
 We have highlighted the challenges that come with assigning those codes and how to overcome those challenges.